 “43 states and the territory of Puerto Rico regulate life settlements, affording approximately 90% of the United States population protection under comprehensive life settlement laws and regulations.”

 The influence of legislation varies from state to state.
 It takes an experienced market player to understand the impact on investors.
 We believe that there is no other country who has the same level of legislative diligence as the US life settlements market.

 2. The Non-Contestability Clause

 Reputable insurance companies originally introduced the incontestability clause in the late 1800s.
 This was an effort to build consumer trust and clean up the industry’s image.
-In the 20th century states began introducing legislation requiring the incontestability clause.
+In the 20th century, states began introducing legislation requiring the incontestability clause.
 Today, almost all US life insurance policies will contain this provision in some form.
 For investors, in the life settlements market, this proves to be one of the strongest protections for their maturity claims.

 3. The Market for USA Life Insurance Policies

 One of the most significant aspects of the USA life settlements market is the potential for growth.
 Investing in life insurance, or more candidly in the mortality of the insured, corrects a market inefficiency.
-There are number of drivers that lead to the sale of life insurance policies.
+There is a number of drivers that lead to the sale of life insurance policies.
 The following are two of the most recent and significant.
-They have potential to dramatically alter the size of the market.
+They have the potential to dramatically alter the size of the market.

 - Health Care and Long-Term Care (LTC)

 These two socio-economic divers affect the market in different ways.